 - Wear long sleeves or scarves to protect your skin, especially during the cold and dry winter

 - Humidifiers can help offset the loss of humidity in the house during the winter

 - Choose mild cleansers or hard milled soaps over harsh bar soaps or disinfectant soaps which tend to be drying

 - To minimize exposure to detergents, launder clothes with less of it and double rinse your clothes to reduce residues

 - Shower and bathe using lukewarm water as hot water quickly drains moisture from the skin

 - Avoid overly long baths, and pat your skin dry gently and avoid vigorous rubbing with a towel to avoid irritation

-- Moisturize immediately after patting the skin with a towel while the skin still feel moist
+- Moisturize immediately after patting the skin with a towel while the skin still feels moist